Kevin Connolly (writer)

 Kevin Michael Connolly (born March 20, 1962) is a Canadian poet, editor, and teacher who was born in Biloxi, Mississippi and grew up in Maple, Ontario.
 Connolly has served as an editor for presses such as ECW Press, Coach House Press, and McClelland & Stewart.
 He is currently the poetry editor at House of Anansi Press.
 He has edited and published more than 60 full-length poetry collections, many of them debuts.

 Connolly's book Drift won the 2005 Trillium Award, and his fourth book, Revolver, was shortlisted for the 2009 Griffin Poetry Prize.
-He received the 2015 Artist Award recipient from the KM Hunter Foundation.
+He received the 2015 Artist Award from the KM Hunter Foundation.

 Biography

 Connolly graduated from York University in 1985 with a Bachelor of Arts with honors.

 After leaving York University, he co-founded what! magazine with fellow York graduate Jason Sherman.
 The magazine published from 1985 to 1993, and was considered influential.

 Connolly incorporates the strategies and technique of language poetry in his work and his poetry has appeared in a number of small presses, including The Monika Schnarre story and Deathcake.
 In 1998, Eye Weekly (a Toronto Star newspaper-based division) hired Connolly to write columns on poetry, food, and theater, but by 2004, he left to start working as an editor for Coach House Press.

 Connolly currently resides in Toronto with his partner, Canadian writer Gil Adamson.